 The real thing that makes a photographer is more than just a technical skill, more than turning on the radio.
 It has to do with the force of inner intention.
 I have always called this a visual signature...

-Linda Louise McCartney was born in Scarsdale, New York, on 24th September 1941.
-She graduated from Scarsdale High School, Westchester County, New York in 1960, and went on to study at the University of Arizona, majoring in Art History.
+Linda Louise McCartney (née Eastman) was born in Scarsdale, New York, on 24th September 1941.
+She graduated from Scarsdale High School, Westchester County, New York in 1960, and went on to study at the University of Arizona, where she majored in art history.